 Who gets cellulitis?

-Cellulitis is a common problem.
-It can affect anyone.
-However, there are some things that can make you more prone to cellulitis.
+Cellulitis is quite common but often things that aren't cellulitis are misdiagnosed as it.
+In theory it can affect anyone but is very rare in children and healthy young adults.There are some things that can make you more prone to cellulitis.
 For example, if you:

 - Have swollen legs (for various reasons) or are overweight or obese.

 - Have previously had an episode of cellulitis.

 - Have a weak immune system - for example, if you take steroids or chemotherapy.